jacobkoziej/learn/docs/courses/arduino-avr-programming/exercises/ex1.md

 The choice is yours; the important thing is to take note of *what* caused your program to no longer work.
 Spend a bit of time breaking this program.
 It might seem like there is little to do, but I assure you there are plenty of ways to break this simple program.

+## Extra Credit

+* Animate the LED to flash a pattern.
+* Visit the [official Arduino language reference](https://www.arduino.cc/reference/en/) and read up on all the functions used throughout the program.
+* Look up the constant for the built-in LED and set that as the pin throughout the program.
+Check if the program still works.